mind/wheels/README.md

 ## Versions

 The table below lists versions you will most likely use.
-However, be sure to check out the [releases page](https://github.com/mind/wheels/releases) as we are adding other builds (debug, XLA, etc) to the collection.
+However, be sure to check out the [releases page](https://github.com/mind/wheels/releases) as we are adding other builds (debug, XLA, MPI, etc) to the collection.
 Need something or a wheel doesn't work for you?
 File an issue.

 Please note that your machine needs to have a relatively new Intel CPU (and nvidia GPU if you use the GPU version) to be compatible with the wheels below.
 If the hardware is not up-to-date, the wheels will not work.

 TensorFlow versions of 1.2.1 and above use CuDNN 6, whereas 1.1 and 1.2 use CuDNN 5.1.
-Additionally, GPU builds for version 1.3 and above use MPICH (for MPI support).
 See the section below for more information.

 Version | Python | Arch | Link
 --------|--------|------|-----